What Is Making Tax Digital?

 • There must be digital links between your records and the submission – no manual retyping of figures

-MTD for Income Tax: The 2026 Deadline
+Making Tax Digital for Income Tax: the 2026 deadline

 • April 2026: Sole traders and landlords with income over £50,000